devops329/devops/instruction/metrics/metrics.md

 ![Inital metrics](initialMetrics.png)

-The graph horizontal axis don't quite match up, but if we drill in we can see more clearly what is going on.
+The graphs' horizontal axes don't quite match up, but if we drill in we can see more clearly what is going on.
 The spike in log events happens around 9:37 while the spike in latency happens almost exactly at 9:50.
 They could still correlate if the log spike happened after the latency spike since you would back up on log entries due to an increase in latency, but it is not likely to happen the other way around.

 ![Drill in metrics](drillInMetrics.png)

 This still leaves the questions.
 Why did latency jump from 10 ms to 18 ms at 10:5?.
 Now I'm starting to feel like a detective hot on the trail of a crime.
-If we drill in to a five minute window we notice that the active users metric has an annotation that an alert was triggered around this time.
+If we drill in to a five-minute window we notice that the active users metric has an annotation that an alert was triggered around this time.

 ![Active user alert metrics](activeUserAlertsMetrics.png)